owengage/fastnbt/README.md

 # Serde deserializer example

  This example demonstrates printing out a players inventory and ender chest contents from the [player dat files](https://minecraft.gamepedia.com/Player.dat_format) found in worlds.
+We
-We leverage serde's renaming attribute to have rustfmt conformant field names, use lifetimes to save on some string allocations, and use the `Value` type to deserialize a field we don't specify the exact structure of.
+ * use serde's renaming attribute to have rustfmt conformant field names,
+ * use lifetimes to save on string allocations, and
+ * use the `Value` type to deserialize a field we don't specify the exact structure of.

 ```rust
 use fastnbt::error::Result;